nzoschke/edgecors/README.md

 ### Or Create a CloudFront Distribution

-If you aren't using Edge, create a CloudFront distribution with a `foo.herokuapp.com` origin that forwards the `Origin` header.
+If you aren't using Edge, create a CloudFront distribution with a `foo.herokuapp.com` origin that forwards the `Origin` header and `_app_session` cookie.

 <details>
 <summary>Example CloudFront distribution config...</summary>